unixorn/jpb.zshplugin/README.md

 ### Without using any frameworks

 git clone this repository, then add its bin directory to your $PATH.
 Add `source /path/to/here/jpb.plugin.zsh` to your `.zshrc` file.
+The scripts in here don't actually require you to be using ZSH as your login shell, they're being distributed as an [antigen](https://github.com/zsh-users/antigen) plugin because it's convenient.

 ## Credits